-With most of us spending more time at home at the moment, many are turning to the simple pleasures of cooking and baking to keep themselves busy – and sane!
-But, if you’ve found yourself in the kitchen more often recently, you might be thinking that it’s time for an upgrade.
+Spending more time at home and turning to the simple pleasures of cooking and baking to keep busy recently may have found you thinking that it’s time for an upgrade.

 Maybe the extra time in the kitchen has made you painfully aware of the functional issues.
 Maybe you think it’s worth splashing out on higher-quality finishes if you’re going to be using them more.
 Or maybe you just want to refresh the look and feel of the space.